Sport in Israel: Martial arts

-Capoeira clubs operate in various locations in Israel.

 Krav Maga is taught to most citizens in the army, and practiced recreationally throughout the country.
 The Association of Martial Arts in Israel is chaired by Hamad Amar, an Israeli Druze member of the Knesset.
+Krav Maga’s effectiveness and practical approach to self-defense have won it widespread admiration and adherence around the world.

 Nili Block is a world champion kickboxer and Muay Thai fighter.
 Yulia Sachkov is a world champion kickboxer.